na-ra/selab-project1/README.md

-# calender/todo list/note
-user has an account in this program user must login to access the diffrent parts of program
+# Time management software
+user by using this sofware calender can manage his time and tasks in an efficient way

+also it provide a place for writing his notes and lists

+the tasks and notes that user want to focus or work on, may differ during diffrent period of time so this software provides a personal board which he can pin his task and notes in it

+this software provide a group board which allow multiple users to share group tasks

-the program has four parts:
+## this software has four parts:
-* calender
+* calender and tasks
-* notes and lists
+* notes
-* board
+* personal board
 * group board

-## calender part
+### calender

-the calender shows date and time
+the calender shows date

 user can write his tasks then he can place them in the calender